dani-lp/dotfiles/README.md

 # Dani's dotfiles
 My personal dotfiles, currently running Arch with qtile.
+With some inspiration from Hollow Knight!

 Note: these dots are intended for my setup.
 You can use and modify them freely, but you might need to make some modifications specific to your system.
 Fell free to ask any questions!